jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 If the list of recently-deleted paths is empty, the infinite loop blocks indefinitely while waiting for a new event from the `notify` watcher.
 If the list is not empty, the infinite loop will wait for the new event but timeout on the next earliest expiry time in the list.
 If a timeout occurs, it removes the associated path from the list and restarts the loop.

-The full code for the event handler is included in the appendices at [Directory Watcher Event Handler].
+The full code for the event handler is included in the appendices at @code-dir-watcher.

 == Extension 2 - Searching based on file path